Nextiva / Blog / Customer Experience

 Having a knowledge base also helps your agents, too.
 They’ll get fewer inbound requests, reducing their workload and improving team efficiency.

-What Are the Benefits of a Support Desk Platform for Customer Service?
+Benefits of a Support Desk Platform for Customer Service

 The right support desk platform makes it easier for your customer teams to deliver excellent customer experiences at scale.